cablej/voter-reg-tables/panama.md

 ### Oversight Policy

 The oversight policy governs how third parties can review information in the VRDB.
 We represent the oversight policy as a table mapping oversight entities to the type of voter data and other information they can access, along with time periods for oversight.

+Panama does not publish information related to the oversight policy.